 2 Main Health Benefits of fish for dogs

 B. High-quality protein.
-High quality proteins, also known as ideal proteins or complete proteins, are those that are highly digestible and contain highly available essential amino acids.
-Essential amino acids (the building blocks of proteins), are those that are fundamental and indispensable for a healthy development.
+High-quality proteins, also known as ideal proteins or complete proteins, are those that are highly digestible and contain highly available essential amino acids.
+Essential amino acids (the building blocks of proteins) are those that are fundamental and indispensable for healthy development.
 Let’s put it this way, both dogs and us humans can't live without them.
 Not all sources of protein have a complete range of essential amino acids but fish does.
-Fish is also a great alternative source of protein for those doggies that can’t tolerate chicken (like mine 😅).
+Fish is also a great alternative source of protein for those doggies who can’t tolerate chicken (like mine 😅).

 Fish?
 Yes!
 But what kind of fish?